-Find and Compare a Reliable Car Rental in Waterloo Airport
+Search and Compare Car Rental Deals in Waterloo Airport

 Waterloo International Airport (ALO) serves the cities of the Waterloo Region of Ontario, Canada.
 Several adjacent cities – including Cambridge, Kitchener and Waterloo – form this metropolitan region which is home to over 500 thousand Canadians.
 (Kitchener is the largest city of the Waterloo Region.)
 The airport itself is located near Breslau in the small Woolwich Township.
 In 2015, Waterloo International handled just over 150 thousand passengers, according to Statistics Canada.

-Why book a rental car at Waterloo Airport with us?
+Why rent a car at Waterloo Airport with VroomVroomVroom?

 It's always a great idea to book a Waterloo Airport car rental -- and compare all the best rates with VroomVroomVroom!
 There are several benefits when you book with us, because we are the experts in car rental price comparison.
 The area around Waterloo International Airport is full of good restaurants, interesting attractions, and fun things to do!

 Note: Be careful that you don't confuse this airport (which was formerly known as Waterloo Regional Airport) with the Waterloo Regional Airport in Iowa, United States!

 - We have a dedicated customer care team ready to assist you.